 Business growth brings along new opportunities, increased revenue and productivity, and more employees.
 But it sometimes comes with unexpected legal issues.
 As a founder, you might already be thinking about recruiting legal counsel for your growing business due to the following:

 - Facing possible litigation

 - Entering several big contracts and transactions

 - And, other day-to-day legal issues that are a part of running a business

 So when is it time – and what is the process – of hiring in-house or recruiting legal counsel?

 What should you look for in an applicant, and what is a realistic budget for this investment?

 My guest Amy Rowland, founder of Varia Search, a boutique legal recruiting firm, talks about the fine art of recruiting legal counsel into your business, from fractional legal help to hiring an in-house counsel full-time.

 We also talk about how your company can benefit from the proper in-house counsel, including knowing your business better and responding quickly to your legal concerns and requirements.

-7:15 What quality should business owners look for when hiring an in-house counsel?
+- 7:15 What should business owners look for when recruiting legal counsel?